Are You Violating HIPAA Without Knowing It?

 A recent article says that many healthcare professionals are not being as stringent as they need to be to avoid a HIPAA violation.
 Here are the top five things doctors must use extra care to avoid violating HIPAA.

-by Lori Holt in Board & Regulatory on Thursday, August 27, 2015
+Posted in Risk Management on Thursday, August 27, 2015

 The recent article by Ultra Risk Advisors says that many healthcare professionals are not being as stringent as they need to be.
 Here are the top five ways they say doctors should use extra care to avoid a HIPAA violation: